Mahiro2211/Mahiro2211/README.md

 ## My wishes in 2024
  - [ ] learning cpp more deeply
  - [ ] learning Java
- - [ ] learning flutter and finish a data visualization project
+ - [ ] learning flutter and finishing a data visualization project
- - [ ] write 2 blog for each week ( Except Exam Week )
+ - [ ] Write 2 blog for each week ( Except Exam Week )
- - [ ] learning computer graphic ( WEBGL or WEBGPU )
+ - [ ] learning computer graphics ( WEBGL or WEBGPU )
- - [ ] learn tinyml from scratch
+ - [ ] learn tinyML from scratch
- - [ ] parapare for few English test
+ - [ ] prepare for few English test

 ## What I have done in 2023
-* expose myself to Deeplearning
+* expose myself to Deep learning
-* learning python which is useful glue language
+* Learning Python which is a useful glue language
 * the ability to read English paper
-* have a try in some thing new in github
+* have a try in something new in GitHub

 <h3 align="left">Languages and Tools:</h3>